SETI/rms-opus/opus/application/apps/help/api_guide.md

     Returns:

       Observation Start Time,Observation Stop Time
       2017-02-24T03:03:29.866,2017-02-24T03:03:33.666

-* Retrieve PDS and Image Constraints only for a single Cassini ISS Saturn Observation in HTML format:
+* Retrieve PDS and Image Constraints only for a single Cassini ISS Saturn Observation in CSV format:

     %EXTLINK%%HOST%/opus/api/metadata_v2/co-iss-w1866600688.csv?cats=PDS+Constraints,Image+Constraints%ENDEXTLINK%

     Returns:

       PDS Constraints
       Volume ID,Data Set ID,Product ID,Product Creation Time, [...]
       COISS_2111,CO-S-ISSNA/ISSWA-2-EDR-V1.0,1_W1866600688.122,2017-02-25T09:50:35.000, [...]
       Image Constraints
       Exposure Duration (secs),Greater Size in Pixels,Lesser Size in Pixels, [...]
       3.8000,1024,1024, [...]

-#### HTML Return
+#### HTML Return Format

-If `cols` is supplied, the return is a description list containing name/value pairs where the name is the "pretty" name of the metadata field.
-If `cols` is not supplied, the return is a description list containing name/value pairs organized by category name.
+If the `cols` parameter is supplied, the return value is an HTML description list containing name/value pairs where the name is the "pretty" name of the metadata field.
+If the `cols` parameter is not supplied, the return value is an HTML description list containing name/value pairs organized by category name.

 Examples: